The Roles, Risks, and Stages of Personal Injury Trials

 The court will be forced to declare a mistrial if the jury remains deadlocked.

 At that point, the jury is thanked and excused from further service.
-The judge will then set a new start date for the trial.
+The judge will then set a new trial start date.

 Opportunity For An “Informed” Settlement